 As a newbie, a single late repayment can significantly ruin your credit status.

 There is no point in having two or three credit accounts.
-Every time you apply for a credit and repay in time, your credit score gains a mark and there is no point in changing accounts already especially now that you have not yet demonstrated your debt management.
+Every time you apply for credit and repay in time, your credit score gains a mark, and there is no point in changing accounts already, especially now that you have not yet demonstrated your debt management.

 This will help you improve your score by knowing precisely what you need to work on.
 For example, if you went way above your budget, this is the time you realize it and correct that.